neoforged/.github/primers/26.1/index.md

     - `LightmapRenderStateExtractor` - Extracts the render state for the lightmap.
     - `UiLightmap` - The lightmap when in a user interface.
     - `RenderPipelines#LINES_DEPTH_BIAS` - A render pipeline that sets the polygon depth offset factor to -1 and the units to -1.
+- `net.minecraft.client.renderer.rendertype.RenderType#hasBlending` - Whether the pipeline has a defined blend function.
 - `net.minecraft.client.renderer.state`
     - `LevelRenderState#lastEntityRenderStateCount` - The number of entities being rendered to the screen.
     - `LightmapRenderState` - The render state for the lightmap.